Zigelzi/gdtv-ball-launcher/README.md

 ### Actions

 Player can...
-1. Launch an emotion towards the tower of mental burder
-2. Select different emotions to launch
+1. Move the emotions by moving their phone
-3. Reset the level
+2. Reset the level

 ### World